What to Do When He Won’t Propose

 You might consider subtly bringing up the future with him.
 This could mean gentle comments about what you are looking forward to or one day hope for like, “One day, I hope to have children of my own,” or “I would love to get a big house together one day.”

-Or you could even bring up a discussion about what he thinks about any number of subjects that are based on being together in marriage, like “Where do you think we’ll be living in 5 years?” or “How do you feel about splitting the holidays between your family and mine after we get married?”
+You could even bring up a discussion about what he thinks about any number of subjects that are based on being together in marriage, like “Where do you think we’ll be living in 5 years?” or “How do you feel about splitting the holidays between your family and mine after we get married?”

 Moments will likely arrive, and probably already have, in conversation where you will want to make a statement or ask a question in regards to marriage, children, future career choices, decisions on a home, or even a big decision on a purchase that will relate to marriage or a future with him.